 + Laura Myers

 LAURA MYERS, WBASNY Delegate, is an Attorney at the Wolford Law Firm, LLP.
 She currently focuses her practice on commercial, business and employment litigation in state and federal courts.
-Laura received her Juris Doctorate and Masters in Business Administration from the State University of New York at Buffalo.
+Laura received her Juris Doctorate and Master’s in Business Administration from the State University of New York at Buffalo.
+While in law school law, Laura served as an Articles Editor on the Buffalo Law Review, and as the Executive Editor of the Buffalo Environmental Law Journal.
 She is admitted to practice in state and federal courts in New York and Ohio, and is a registered patent attorney.
 Laura is Development co-chair of the MCBA’s Foundation Board and is past chair of the MCBA Young Lawyer’s section.
-Laura is a Board Member of Greater Rochester Association of Women Attorneys (GRAWA) and is a member of the Rochester Coalition on Pay Equity.
 Laura received the Rochester Business Journal’s Forty Under 40 Award in 2015, the MCBA’s Emerging Bar Leader Award in 2011 and the Daily Record’s Up & Coming Attorneys’ Award in 2010.